The large D limit of General Relativity: Sphere of influence

 \subsection{Across the horizon, a small interior}

-In the limit $D\to\infty$ a particle that falls in the black hole encounters a singularity at $r=r_0$ where its trajectory comes to an end.
-However, for large but finite $D$ the horizon is a non-singular place and we can ask how long it takes for the particle to reach the singularity at $r=0$ --- \ie\ what scale controls the internal size of the black hole.
+In the limit $D\to\infty$ a particle that falls in the black hole encounters a singularity at $r=r_0$ (\ie\ a divergence for measurements on the scale of $r_0$) where its trajectory comes to an end.
+However, on the scale $r_0/D$ the horizon is a non-singular place and we can ask how long it takes for the particle to reach the singularity at $r=0$ --- \ie\ what scale controls the internal size of the black hole.

 Taking for simplicity a particle that starts at rest at infinity in a radial trajectory, the proper time elapsed between the moment it crosses the radius $r=R$ until it reaches the singularity is \beq t_{sing}=\int_0^{R}dr\lp\frac{r}{r_0}\rp^\frac{D-3}{2}=\frac{2r_0}{D-1}\lp\frac{R}{r_0}\rp^\frac{D-1}{2}\,. \eeq The two factors in this result each have a different origin.
 In the large $D$ limit the particle takes a time that diverges exponentially with $D$ to go from any finite distance outside the sphere of influence until it reaches this region, where $(R/r_0)^D\sim 1$; this is just a reflection of the very small gravitational force outside this sphere.
 From the moment when the particle enters this region until it reaches the singularity, the time \eqref{tsing} that passes is \beq t_{sing}\simeq \frac{2r_0}{D} +O(D^{-2})\,, \eeq \ie\ a very short time, determined once again by the scale $r_0/D$.
 Most of this time is spent in the sphere of influence, which now includes an inner region $r_0-r\lesssim r_0/D$.
 After that, the singularity is reached exponentially fast in $D$.
-Eq.~\eqref{tsing2} gives a sense in which we can regard the black hole interior as small.
+Eq.~\eqref{tsing2} gives a sense in which we can regard the black hole interior as small relative to the scale $r_0$.